Koumbaya/wumpus/README.md

    - Various hints will also tell you when enemies or dangers are changing position.

-5. **Migrations**: Hazards and enemies have a small chancr to move randomly between caverns!
+5. **Migrations**: Hazards and enemies have a small chance to move randomly between caverns!
    - **Bats, Pits and Termites** will move randomly.
    - **The Wumpus** will move over to once adjacent cavern (if it's not sleeping).